Patitotective/PREFS/docs/README.md

   Ctrl+X=Cut
 ```

-A total human readable file that supports cascade/tree.
+A total human readable file that supports cascade/tree in nested dictionaries.

 ---